 5. Do you have space to separate our animals from your own?

 6. Will you be able to spend quality time with the animals?

-7. Can you commit to spend the entire foster period with the animal?
+7. Can you commit to spending the entire foster period with the animal?

 8. Do you feel comfortable explaining to friends that these animals are not yours to adopt out and that they must go through the regular adoption process at The Rhode Island SPCA?